Give Now »

 behind the scenes spirits French lick

-Micro-distilling, or as its more commonly referred to, craft or artisanal distilling is small scale distilling operations that often have a cap on yearly production output.
+Micro-distilling, or as it's more commonly referred to, craft or artisanal distilling is a small-scale distilling operation that often has a cap on yearly production output.
 The advantage of craft distilling is the ability, like wineries and craft breweries, to serve the product directly to customers on site to demonstrate the flavor and quality of the product.
-Many states including Indiana have changed their laws in the past few decades, this, much like the craft brewing boom of the 90’s, has created the conditions for entrepreneurs and distillers to pursue their passion of creating unique, smaller batch spirits that offer a refreshing alternative to the big whiskey makers with which we are all familiar.
+Many states including Indiana have changed their laws in the past few decades.
+This, much like the craft brewing boom of the '90s, has created the conditions for entrepreneurs and distillers to pursue their passion for creating unique, smaller-batch spirits that offer a refreshing alternative to the big whiskey makers with which we are all familiar.

 barrels